iTwin/iTwinUI/.changeset/thirty-lemons-tie.md

 '@itwin/itwinui-react': major
 ---

-All dialog variants have `flex` applied.
+All dialog variants have `flex` applied by default.
+This means the content should be wrapped with `Dialog.Content` or `ModalContent` for optimal layout.